Dal Tadka Recipe

 - Stir in asafoetida and red chili powder.
 Quickly remove from heat and pour the tadka over the dal.

 - Garnish dal tadka with coriander leaves.
 Squeeze some lemon juice over the dal while serving.
-Serve with rice, roti, paratha, naan, jeera rice or ghee rice.
+Serve with Basmati rice, roti, paratha, naan, jeera rice or ghee rice.

 Notes